devdatalab/paper-covid-comorbidities/README.md

 proper order.

 ### Data build
-The first section is the data build, which calls files in the build folder, `code/b`.
+The first section in `make_como.do` is the data build, which calls files in the build folder, `code/b`.
 These files import microdata and generate the aggregated analysis files used in the paper.
-The raw data is not included in this repository, so this section will not run but it is intended to show how we handled the microdata.
+The raw data is not included in this repository, so this section is intended just to show how we handled the microdata but not for individual users to run.
 Below is a diagram illustrating the data build process.
 The outputs from the build process have been generated and stored in the `data/` folder, where they can be sourced to run the analysis.